Nora (name)

-Nora is a feminine given name.
+Nora or Norah is a feminine given name.
 It mainly originates as a short form of Honora (also Honoria), a common Anglo-Norman name, ultimately derived from the Latin word Honor (with that meaning).
 In Hungary, the name Nóra originates as a short form of Eleonóra.

 The Irish Nóra is likewise probably an Irish form of Honora.
 A diminutive form of Nóra is Nóirín; this name has numerous anglicised forms, such as: Norene and Norine.

 Nora has been among the most popular girl names in Norway in the 2000s, topping the list of most popular girl names in 2012.

 In Finnish and Arabic there is a given name Noora.

 "Bloody Nora", "ruddy Nora" or "flaming Nora" is a British minced oath, not named after any real individual.

 People

 Notable people with the name include: